ihcsim/promdump/README.md

 ## How It Works

-The promdump CLI downloads the `promdump-$(VERSION).tar.gz` file from a public Cloud Storage bucket to your local `/tmp` folder.
+The promdump CLI downloads the `promdump-$(VERSION).tar.gz` file from a public storage bucket to your local `/tmp` folder.
 The download will be skipped if such a file already exists.
 The `-f` option can be used to force a re-download.

 Then the CLI uploads the decompresses the promdump binary to the targeted Prometheus container, via the pod's `exec` subresource.